-Self Audit E-Safety Autumn 2021
+Self Audit E-Safety Autumn 2022

 Does the school have an E-Safety policy that complies with Sutton guidance?

-Date of latest review (at least annual): December 2020

-The school E-Safety policy was agreed by governors on: Tim Richmond

-The policy is available for staff at: Federated Curriculum on Google Drive

-The policy is available for parents and carers at: School website

-The responsible member of the Senior Leadership Team is: Hannah Nicholls

-The responsible member of the Governing Body is:

-The Designated Child Protection Coordinator is: Shirley Hulme and Marcelle Quinn

-The E-Safety Coordinators is: Marcello Riccio Has E-Safety training been provided for both pupils and staff? y /N Is there a clear procedure for a response to an incident of concern? y /N Have E-Safety materials from CEOP and ThinkUknow been obtained? y /N Do all staff sign a Code of Conduct for Computing on appointment? y /N Are all pupils aware of the school's E-Safety Rules? y /N Are E-Safety rules displayed in all rooms where computers are used and expressed in a form that is accessible to all pupils? y /N Do parents/carers sign and return an agreement that their child will comply with the School E-Safety Rules? y /N Are all staff, pupils, parents/carers and visitors aware that network and Internet use is closely monitored and individual usage can be traced? y /N Is personal data collected, stored and used according to the principles of the Data Protection Act and GDPR? y /N Is Internet access provided by an approved educational Internet service provider which complies with Cygnet requirements (e.g. Cygnet and LGFL)? y /N Has the school web filtering policy been designed to reflect educational objectives and approved by SLT? y /N
+Y/N Date of latest review (at least annual): December 2022 The school E-Safety policy was agreed by governors on: Tim Richmond The policy is available for staff at: Federated Curriculum on Google Drive The policy is available for parents and carers at: School website The responsible member of the Senior Leadership Team is: Maeve Kenny The responsible member of the Governing Body is: Tim Richmond The Designated Child Protection Coordinator is: Maeve Kenny and Marcelle Quinn The E-Safety Coordinators is: Miss Santos & Mr Awadalla Has E-Safety training been provided for both pupils and staff?
+Y/N Y/N Is there a clear procedure for a response to an incident of concern?
+Y/N Have E-Safety materials from CEOP and ThinkUknow been obtained?
+Y/N Do all staff sign a Code of Conduct for Computing on appointment? y/N Are all pupils aware of the school's E-Safety Rules?
+Are E-Safety rules displayed in all rooms where computers are used and Y/N expressed in a form that is accessible to all pupils?
+Y/N Do parents/carers sign and return an agreement that their child will comply with the School E-Safety Rules? y/N Are all staff, pupils, parents/carers and visitors aware that network and Internet use is closely monitored and individual usage can be traced?
+Is personal data collected, stored and used according to the principles of the Y/N Data Protection Act and GDPR?
+Y/N Is Internet access provided by an approved educational Internet service provider which complies with Cygnet requirements (e.g. Cygnet and LGFL)?
+Has the school web filtering policy been designed to reflect educational Y/N objectives and approved by SLT?